Successfully Changing Jobs Internally

 Crucial tips for avoiding nasty surprises

-During the transition between two internal jobs, it is possible that you may end up, in effect, doing two jobs for an extended period of time.
-If you are expected to juggle these dual responsibilities for a time, it is advisable to get both your old and new supervisors in the same room for a meeting in which the exact details of this transition and their respective expectations of you are fully and clearly articulated.
-Preferably, all these details should be spelled out in writing, in a joint memorandum agreed to by each.
+If you're unprepared going into an internal transition, it's more likely you'll end up doing two jobs for an extended period of time, and answering to more stakeholders and managers than normal.
+When you're expected to juggle dual responsibilities for a time, it's advisable to get both your former and new supervisors in the same room for a meeting in which the exact details of this transition and their respective expectations for you are fully and clearly defined.
+Preferably, all these details should be documented for the company, including a joint memorandum agreed upon by each supervisor.

 Preparing for Future Contingencies

-A related consideration is the possibility that your old department may face some future crisis in which your expertise may be vital.
-Ground rules should be set between your old and new managers regarding how much of your time the old department can expect in such a situation, and to what extent you can put your new duties on hold.
+Another consideration is the possibility that your former department may face some future crisis in which your expertise is helpful.
+If the company can count on you to be an accessible expert when challenges come up, no matter which department you're serving in, they'll rely upon and appreciate you in new ways.
+It's vital that ground rules be set between your managers regarding how much of your time can be expected and to what extent you can put your new duties on hold.

-Within firms, especially large firms, different departments may have vastly different rules and internal cultures.
-Likewise, different managers have varying management styles.
-Many people making internal moves fail to appreciate this adequately, instead mistakenly assuming that they know their firms well.
-Before making any internal move, study the new group's culture and get to know the new manager as well as you can before deciding if this move is a good fit for you.
-Additionally, realize that a reorganization or a change of manager can change dramatically the rules and conditions under which you will work.
+Especially within larger firms, different departments tend to build their own expectations and internal cultures for team members, and managers are often allowed to develop their own unique leadership strategies.
+Before making any internal move, study the new group's culture and get to know the manager as well as you can before deciding if this transition will be a good fit.
+Additionally, realize that a reorganization or a change of manager can dramatically alter the rules and conditions under which you work.
+It's easy to fail to appreciate the individuality and variation between teams, and it's a mistake to assume that any two teams will be the same.

 Source: "New Job, Same Firm: Learning the Ropes," The Wall Street Journal, 12/1/2009.